HaidarBahzi/HOPTIMIZE/README.md

 - [Windows DISM scan](https://www.windowscentral.com/how-use-dism-command-line-utility-repair-windows-10-image)

 This program is still under maintenence, if you want to run this program "DO IT ON YOUR RISK!"

+Use this program online for better experience :)